awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

 On CentOS instances, the patch installation workflow is as follows:

+1. If a list of patches is specified using an https URL or an Amazon Simple Storage Service \(Amazon S3\) path\-style URL using the `InstallOverrideList` parameter for the `AWS-RunPatchBaseline` or `AWS-RunPatchBaselineAssociation` documents, the listed patches are installed and steps 2\-7 are skipped\.

-1. Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.
+   Apply [GlobalFilters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#systemsmanager-CreatePatchBaseline-request-GlobalFilters) as specified in the patch baseline, keeping only the qualified packages for further processing\.

 1. Apply [ApprovalRules](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_CreatePatchBaseline.html#EC2-CreatePatchBaseline-request-ApprovalRules) as specified in the patch baseline\.
 Each approval rule can define a package as approved\.